Minurr/ScoutingWeb/README.md

 Now, I have changed the directory structure, and now it is clearer.
 Footer and header are separately arranged for unified modification.
 01/11/2025

 Now, we have added a user system, by grouping users, we can accurately assign tasks, check if there are enough permissions, etc.; we use REG-code to avoid unrelated people from registering, and to avoid cyber-attacks, and this is our v2.0.0 version, and I'm proud of it!
 01/12/2025

+Now, I fixed various problems with the site, added a new user management system for easy visual management; updated the UI to resemble the google material you style as much as possible, and the theme colors are refreshing.
+01/19/2025
 <br>

     Operating Environment